 4) showing of prejudice

 While prejudice is presumed once a delay is of sufficient length, a showing of actual prejudice will weigh this factor more heavily in the defense’s favor.
 The Court will look at whether someone experienced oppressive pretrial detention, anxiety and concern, and/or impairment of the defense.

 In light of COVID, many trials have been delayed.
 If you or someone that you know believes that your right to a speedy trial has been deprived, it is important to discuss your case with a qualified Maryland criminal defense lawyer.
-At Scrofano Law PC, attorney Morgan E. Leigh has substantial experience litigating these issues to the benefit of her clients.
+At Scrofano Law PC, attorney Joseph Scrofano has substantial experience litigating these issues to the benefit of her clients.
 If you or someone you know has been arrested in Maryland, contact us today for a free consultation.